Is your headache suitable for massage or trigger point therapy?

 Primary headaches (the main type)

 Primary headaches are those not caused by another disorder.
 They are typically caused by pain from pain sensitive structures around the head and neck.
-Of these about 95% are typical tension or cervicogenic headaches while about 5% are headaches such as migraines (1).
+About 95% are simple pain from the muscles and joints, and are called tension or cervicogenic (meaning from the neck), while about 5% are headaches such as migraines (1).

 Tension or cervicogenic headaches